Orthosoma

 Orthosoma is a genus of beetles in the family Cerambycidae.
 It is monotypic, being represented by the single species Orthosoma brunneum.
 The genus name Orthosoma was also previously used for a microsporidian genus.
 As the name is pre-occupied by this beetle genus, the name for the microsporidian has been changed to Orthosomella.

+Description

+Orthosoma brunneum has several spikes on their pronotum, characteristic of the genus.